 The cons of merchant cash advances include:

 It's important to understand the differences between a merchant cash advance and a business loan.
 Merchant cash advances, for example, may come with lower borrowing amounts and shorter repayment terms than business loans.
+For this reason, merchant cash advances can be a popular solution for new and growing businesses looking for quick access to funding.

 Ultimately, the choice of merchant cash advance vs. business loan will depend on the needs of your business.